How Spot and Handle Social Climbers: Examples & Solutions

 The Power Move

-3. The Sarcastic Player
+3. Sarcastic Climbers

 The sarcastic player increases his social status by looking smart… While he makes you look stupid.

 You ask a normal, straightforward question and they reply with a joke at your expense.
-You make a comment about politics and they sigh “oh well, I suppose universal suffrage wasn’t the best idea after all”.
+You make a comment about politics and they sigh, “Oh well, I suppose universal suffrage wasn’t the best idea after all”.

 Here is an example of a sarcastic player doing his best to make his opponent look stupid -and smart by reflection-: